Learning Disorders

 Insurance Coverage

 Unfortunately, we do not accept insurance, nor file it on your behalf.
 However, we can provide you with CPT codes and a billing breakdown.
-You can submit these to your insurance for possible reimbursement for conditions that have been FDA-cleared such as Major Depressive Disorder and OCD.
+You can submit these to your insurance for possible reimbursement for conditions that TMS has been FDA-cleared to treat, such as Major Depressive Disorder and OCD.
 On occasion, individuals have been successful in receiving reimbursement for EEGs and clinical evaluations, and possibly other elements for treatment, depending on the individual’s coverage.
 It has been our experience that Medicare does not reimburse any of the treatment costs.